DetGrey/TravelBuddy/src/TravelBuddy.Migrator/README.md

 # TravelBuddy Migrator

-This migrator sets up and populates MongoDB and Neo4j databases for the TravelBuddy project using the MySQL database.
-It is designed to run automatically as a Docker container alongside your database containers.
+This migrator transfers data from MySQL to MongoDB and Neo4j for the TravelBuddy project.
+It runs as a .NET console application and can be executed standalone or as a Docker container.

-## Features
+## What It Does

-- Migrates data from MySQL to MongoDB and Neo4j
+The migrator reads from MySQL and populates both MongoDB and Neo4j with:

-- Can be run manually or automatically via Docker Compose
-- Resets MongoDB and Neo4j data on container restart (using tmpfs)
+**MongoDB (Document Store):**
+- Users
+- Destinations
+- Trips (with embedded trip destinations and buddies)
+- Conversations (with embedded participants)
+- Messages
+- Audit tables (UserAudit, TripAudit, BuddyAudit, ConversationAudit)
+- System event logs

+**Neo4j (Graph Database):**
+- User nodes
+- Destination nodes
+- Trip nodes with relationships (USER_CREATED_TRIP, TRIP_VISITS_DESTINATION)
+- Buddy relationships (USER_IS_BUDDY_WITH)
+- Conversation nodes with participant relationships
+- Message nodes with creator relationships
+- Audit nodes with entity audit chains (HAS_AUDIT, CHANGED)
+- System event log nodes

 ## Prerequisites
 - Docker and Docker Compose installed